The Repository pattern in Go: a painless way to simplify your service logic

 You can return event sourcing events, read models, etc.

-Using the returned value gives us more flexibility (we can replace a different instance of hour.*Hour
+Using the returned value gives us more flexibility (we can replace it with a different instance of hour.*Hour if we want).

 type Repository interface {